dayta-ai/deepo/README.md

 3. Webcam

 ~~Currently you have to add --privileged argument to docker run command in start.sh in order to use webcam~~
-Updated: no privileged is needed to access webcam from container
+Updated: no privileged is needed to access webcam from container, all webcams under /dev/ will be mounted

 4. Multiple GPUs

 If the host machine has multiple GPUs, you can specify the GPUs you want to use by setting GPU variable in the script.
 By default first one is chosen.

+5. Initialization script

+An initilaization script(scripts/init.sh) is used to run commands when the container starts.
+For example, Jupyter notebook is automatically started with the container.
+Each container is associated with an unique jupyter notebook port, starting from 8888.

 ### Reference